The Invader (novel)

-The Invader: a tale of adventure and passion is a novel by Welsh author Hilda Vaughan.
-It was published by Heinemann in the UK and by Harper & Brothers in the US.
+The Invader: A Tale of Adventure and Passion is a novel by the Welsh author Hilda Vaughan.
+It was published in 1928 by Heinemann in the UK and by Harper & Brothers in the US.

 Synopsis

 Daniel Evans, a tenant farmer, is forced out of his farm when Miss Webster inherits it from her uncle.
-Through his tenacity, he attempts to get his farm back.
+Through his tenacity, he attempts to regain his farm.

 Publication

-The Invader was Vaughn's third novel, published in 1928.
+The Invader was Vaughan's third novel.

 Her husband, Charles Langbridge Morgan, persuaded her to delay its publication, on the grounds that her writing would improve.

 Reception

-The novel was well received, and was described by Country Life as "one of the best novels of this year."
+The novel was well received, and was described by Country Life as "one of the best novels of this year".